kszczyrek/IntroToCS/README.md

 - C
 - Python

-Some of the variables and comments are written in polish
+Most of the code is written in polish